mvdschee/github-backup/README.md

   -V, --version          Print version
 ```

+Optional you can copy over the `.env-example` to `.env` and fill in your personal token.

 ## Installation

 1. Get a personal token from GitHub: [Settings > Developer Settings > Personal access tokens](https://github.com/settings/tokens?type=beta)